Understanding Ashwagandha: from Ancient Ayurvedic Medicine to Modern Health & Wellness

 The major shortcomings of clinical research on medicinal ashwagandha is simply that it’s in its infancy.
 Most of the studies that have hard data on the mechanisms of ashwagandha have only been done on mice and rats, and the studies on people often rely on self-reported effects.
 Though, that isn’t to say a significant number of human studies haven’t tested blood and biological markers to support their observed results.

-The same mechanisms in ashwagandha that can benefit so many wellness factors can also pose a risk to people with certain health conditions:
+The same mechanisms in ashwagandha that may benefit so many wellness factors may also pose a risk to people with certain health conditions:

-• Ashwagandha should not be taken in large doses (recommended daily dosage ranges from 600-1250mg), as it can cause fatigue, nausea and cramping.
+- Ashwagandha should not be taken in doses larger than the recommended daily range (600-1250mg), as it may cause fatigue, nausea and cramping.

-In addition, because it has such an active effect on your body’s vital functions – mental and physical – taking your ashwagandha green powder in the morning is recommended.
-While not technically a stimulant, this adaptogenic herb does stimulate important internal processes, and might keep you up at night if you wait until the evening to mix your daily drink of MTE.
+In addition, because it seems to have such an active effect on your body’s vital functions – mental and physical – taking your ashwagandha green powder in the morning is recommended.
+While not technically an energy-booster, this adaptogenic herb does stimulate important internal processes, and might keep you up at night if you wait until the evening to mix your daily drink of MTE.